jundalisay/superb/content/en/research/newton/system/orbits.md

-+++
+---
-title= "Plantary Orbits"
+title: "Plantary Orbits"
-image= "/covers/principia.jpg"
+image: "/covers/principia.jpg"
-description= "Centripetal forces are actually directed to the bodies of the sun, of the earth, and other planets." linkb= "/research/newton/principia/" linkbtext= "Index" linkf= "/research/newton/principia/" linkftext= "Index" icon= "/icons/newton.png" draft= true
+description: "Centripetal forces are actually directed to the bodies of the sun, of the earth, and other planets."
-+++
+icon: "/icons/newton.png"
+---

-Centripetal forces are actually directed to the bodies of the sun, of the earth, and other planets.
+The revolution of the earth means that centripetal forces are actually directed to the bodies of the sun, of the earth, and other planets.

-The moon revolves about our earth, and by radii drawn to its centre so variable, that it
+The moon revolves about our earth.
+A line drawn from the earth's center to the moon coincides with the lunar cycles, from the moon's velocity compared with its diameter.

-That 390) describes areas nearly proportional to the times in which they are described, as is evident from its velocity compared with its apparent diameter (p. for its motion is slower when its diameter is less (and therefore its distance greater), and its motion is swifter when its diameter is greater.
+The moon's motion is slower when its diameter is less (and therefore is farther from earth).
+Its motion is faster when its diameter is greater.

-The revolutions of the satellites of Jupiter about that planet are more regular (p.
-386)
+The revolutions of Jupiter's moons are more regular (p.
+386).
+They draw concentric circles with Jupiter by equable motions.

-for they describe circles concentric with Jupiter by equa ble motions, as exactly as our senses
-And
-so the satellites of
-can distinguish.
-Saturn are revolved about
-this planet
-with
-mo
-(p.
-387) circular and equable, scarcely disturbed by any eccen hitherto observed. tricity
+Saturn's moons revolve circularly.

 Venus and Mercury revolve around the sun just like moons revolve around planets.

 This is why they shine with a full face, when they are in those parts of their orbs which in respect of the earth lie beyond the sun when they appear half full, they are in those parts while over when horned, in those parts which lie between against the sun

 the earth and the sun
 and sometimes they pass over the sun s disk, when